Art, Money and Self Organization in Digital Capitalism

 Feminist Economics Seminar, February 25, 2017

 With Cassie Thornton of the Feminist Economics Department.
-You are invited to a day-long seminar about feminist economics, the practice – not the social science.
-In contrast to conventional conferences on the topic, this seminar is twisted into the form of a yoga class to better question and challenge the rule of money, individualism, obedience, and patriarchy over our individual and collective bodies.
-More infos about and registration info for this upcoming event here!
+This was a day-long seminar about feminist economics, the practice – not the social science.
+In contrast to conventional conferences on the topic, this seminar was twisted into the form of a yoga class to better question and challenge the rule of money, individualism, obedience, and patriarchy over our individual and collective bodies.
+More infos about this event here!

 PLATFORM COOPS – Start your own!
 December 9-10 2016

 This event aimed at gathering key players of the platform cooperativism movement in Berlin to explore shared values, common goals and a political agenda.
 Also, we wanted to encourage individuals and networks to think about creating their own cooperative structures.
 In various workshops, people could learn the skills and tools to just do it.
 These two days were all about joint ownership, democratic control and self-organization, with a focus on blockchain technologies to enable the bootstrapping of decentralized organizations.
 Please check our event page for detailed information about the event, speakers and the program.

 We want to thank the following wonderful people who helped shaping this event: